TUGG MAKES BOSTON

 It all started nearly ten years ago with twenty young VCs and tech entrepreneurs in a conference room, meeting in support of Year Up, drinking wine that was way above their pay grade.
 A wine connoisseur had posed a challenge to the attendees: find a way to engage both the tech community and social organizations at the same time.
 A beneficiary of YearUp attended, and when he started talking about their work, the room went quiet; the message was that powerful.
 These people got together for a social occasion, but the poignance of this nonprofits's story became the center of attention.

-As the 30-something bachelors became 40-something dads, the tech startups that were the founding sponsors of the Wine Party began to invite all of their younger employees to become part of the night.
+As the 30-something founders and venture capitalists became 40-something parents and mentors, the tech startups that were the founding sponsors of the Wine Party began to invite all of their younger employees to become part of the night.
 TUGG's audience was changing, so we tested out a change to our party by adding tequila.
-We ran out of inventory in an hour.
-In 2015 we boasted over 1,500 guests and our community raised $400K+ in one night for their favorite fledgling charities.
+We ran out of inventory in an hour!
+In 2016 we boasted nearly 2,000 guests and our community raised $400K+ in one night for their favorite fledgling charities.
 Read more about last year's Wine Party.
-We are back at it this year, our 10th, with a few tricks up our sleeve to make it our best yet.
+We are back at it this year, our 11th, with a few tricks up our sleeve and a new name!